 MoLeg Update: Medicaid Expansion

-“Defund” Attacks on Planned Parenthood Patients: The budget for the Department of Health and Senior Services (House Bill 10) includes language attempting to “defund” Planned Parenthood — which we know really means blocking the thousands of patients who rely on Medicaid from accessing vital preventive care like birth control, cancer screenings, and STI testing at Planned Parenthood.
-The data is clear: when lawmakers block patients from Planned Parenthood, fewer patients get the care they need.
+Adding language to “defund” Planned Parenthood — which really means blocking thousands of Medicaid patients from getting essential care like birth control, cancer screenings, and STI testing at Planned Parenthood health centers.
+The data is clear: When politicians block patients from Planned Parenthood, fewer patients get the care they need.

 Missouri’s Medicaid program is too important for the political games going on in Jefferson City right now.
-Lawmakers have less than 10 days to get this right — reach out today and tell your state senator and state representative to support Missourians who rely on Medicaid for their health care by passing a clean FRA without political attacks on Planned Parenthood patients.Protect Medicaid Now
+The 2021 Legislative Session ends Friday — reach out today and tell your state senator and state representative to support Missouri patients and pass a clean FRA without political attacks on Planned Parenthood patients.Act Now

 🏳️⚧️ Protect Trans Kids: Stop the Trans Youth Athlete Ban

 The fight to stop the Trans Youth Athlete Ban continues during this last week of the 2021 legislative session.